-The DA14583 integrated circuit has a fully integrated radio transceiver and baseband processor for Bluetooth® low energy.
+The DA14581 integrated circuit is an optimized version of the DA14580, offering a reduced boot time and supporting up to 8 connections.
+It has a fully integrated radio transceiver and baseband processor for Bluetooth® low energy.
 It can be used as a standalone application processor or as a data pump in hosted systems.

-The DA14583 supports a flexible memory architecture, including 1 Mbit of Flash memory, for storing Bluetooth profiles and custom application code, which can be updated over the air (OTA).
-The qualified Bluetooth low energy protocol stack is stored in a dedicated ROM.
+The DA14581 supports a flexible memory architecture for storing Bluetooth profiles and custom application code, which can be updated over the air (OTA).
+The qualified Bluetooth low energy protocol stack and the HCI ready software are stored in a dedicated ROM.
 All software runs on the ARM® Cortex®-M0 processor via a simple scheduler.